Jeremagician/MiniLD53/README.md

 It's basically the same way under linux, using CMake GUI make it pretty simple.
 Generate project file into a build directory (previously created).

-If a librarie isn't automatically found you have to provide her path.
+If a library isn't automatically found you have to provide her path.

 ### Visual Studio ###